zxkevinxz/ai-hero/courses/08-first-cohort-course/05-day-4/03-choosing-the-next-action/article.md

     model,
     schema: actionSchema,
     prompt: `
 You are a helpful assistant that can search the web, scrape a URL, or answer the user's question.

 Here is the context:

-    ${context.toPrompt()}
+${context.getQueryHistory()}

+${context.getScrapeHistory()}
     `,
   });